No, the Inflation Reduction Act doesn’t raise income taxes on the middle class

-The Inflation Reduction Act of 2022, which includes some tax credits for Americans, is awaiting President Joe Biden’s signature.
+The Inflation Reduction Act of 2022, which includes some tax credits for Americans, has been signed by President Joe Biden.

 Several VERIFY readers have also reached out to the team to ask if the Inflation Reduction Act raises individual income taxes.